wp-plugins/ecwid-shopping-cart/readme.txt

 * [Ecwid site](http://www.ecwid.com/?source=wporg-plugin-site "Ecwid Site")

 == Changelog ==
+= 2.7.4 =
+- Improvements of 'title' and 'canonical' meta tags generation.
+The update prevents incorrect meta tags appearing in some WordPress themes in WordPress 4.1

 = 2.7.3 =
 - Several bug fixes and minor improvements for the new "Add Store" button in WordPress Editor